tzwenn/ubuntu-latex-fonts/README.md

 	\usefont{T1}{ubuntu}{m}{n}

-In case you'd liked to have you entire document be set using this font add this to your preamble:
+In case you'd liked to have you entire document be set using this font family add this to your preamble:

 	\usepackage{ubuntu}